Delicate beauty: Realism of Glass Flowers still dazzles at Harvard

 These are only two examples of more than 4,300 individual glass models in the collection, which has at least 780 species from the plant kingdom represented.
 They are affectionately known as the “Glass Flowers,” or formally as the Ware Collection of Blaschka Glass Models of Plants.

-The detail and the anatomical exactness stuns onlookers like Erin Averill, a 26-year-old from Orange County, California, who was recently perusing the flowers.
+The detail and the anatomical exactness stun onlookers like Erin Averill, a 26-year-old from Orange County, California, who was recently perusing the flowers.

 “My first thought was that they’d be similar to Dale Chihuly’s work,” she said.